Programs for U.S. broadcast journalists

 What expenses are paid?

-The following expenses are paid by the program: round trip airfare from your home city to Germany; transfers during the program (usually by bus or airplane); hotel; and a small per diem contribution for meals not already provided on the program.
-Participants are responsible for passport and visa fees as needed, telephone, laundry, airport parking and transfers from home to airport in the U.S., meal expenses in excess of the provided per diem contribution, and any other personal expenses.
+The following expenses are paid by the program: round trip airfare from your home city to Germany; ground travel during the program; hotel; some networking event meals/drinks.
+Participants are responsible for passport and visa fees as needed, telephone, laundry, airport parking and transfers from home to airport in the U.S., meal expenses and any other personal expenses.